 For instance, instead of saying that you “answered the phone”, be more elaborate and demonstrate how well you did your job.
 An effective call center worker analyzes customer problems, provides recommendations, researches solutions, provides answers, and resolves problems.
 You may have even escalated issues that you determined to be too complex.

 Now, imagine the difference between a cover letter that uses these words and phrases, and one that simply says you took phone calls from customers.

 No Experience?
 Highlight Transferable Skills

-Even if you don’t have call center experience, you probably have some other skills that can be beneficial at this role.
+Even if you don’t have call center experience, you probably have some other skills that can be beneficial in this role, obtained at other entry-level positions such as a receptionist, cashier, hotel-front desk, or office assistant.
 These may include:

 - The ability to memorize and follow procedures.